Occupation of Catalina Island: Occupation

 On August 30, 1972, the local island paper, The Catalina Islander reported "a group of young Brown Berets were discovered encamped on the bluff above the Casino, on Santa Catalina Island Company property."
-The group, which consisted of 26 members of the Brown Berets, posted a large Mexican flag on the point above the Chimes Tower and called the spot “Campo Tecolote” (Camp Owl).
+The group, which consisted of 26 members of the Brown Berets, posted a large Mexican flag on the point above the Chimes Tower and called the spot "Campo Tecolote" (Camp Owl).

 According to Sanchez, the group did not come to the island with many resources.
-He later stated, “I went over there with $800.
+He later stated, "I went over there with $800.
 That's all I had for the whole operation.
 We bought food and, you know, a lot of the Mexican American girls [from the island] came to our camp, they would bring us enchiladas and beans."
 A resident of Avalon, John Regalado, noted the negative reaction the group drew, later stating, "the locals began calling the occupiers the 'Brown Burritos' instead of the Brown Berets."
 The mayor of Avalon Ray Rydell, meanwhile, refused to involve law enforcement for several weeks, explaining that he believed if he had, the ACLU likely would have gotten involved.

 Local reaction

 The local reaction to the Brown Berets' presence largely fell along racial lines.
 Some local Mexican American families, who mostly worked as maids or in the service industry on Catalina, supported the group.
 Maria Lopez, a resident of Catalina at the time, told the Los Angeles Times that her mother and aunts made food for the group, and her father delivered it to the Berets' campsite.
-Lopez stated, “The Mexican people here, the Chicanos, welcomed them.
-But a lot of the gringos, they were afraid they were coming to take over.”
+Lopez stated, "The Mexican people here, the Chicanos, welcomed them.
+But a lot of the gringos, they were afraid they were coming to take over."

 White townspeople's reactions to the Berets was overwhelmingly negative.
 Mayor Rydell described the occupation as "an invasion" and compared the Berets to Nazis, writing, "in the real democratic community of Avalon, there are no hyphenated Americans – no Irish-Americans, no Norwegian-Americans, no Mexican Americans – just Americans ...
 Don't let these racist Brown Berets confuse you."
 In fact, the occupation upset the white townspeople so much, a mob formed to attack the Berets.
-According to The Catalina Islander coverage of the time, the "vigilante-type" mob assembled at the country club to "go up and pound” the Berets, but were convinced by Sheriff Jack Vaughn to stand down and allow law enforcement to deal with the situation.
+According to The Catalina Islander coverage of the time, the "vigilante-type" mob assembled at the country club to "go up and pound" the Berets, but were convinced by Sheriff Jack Vaughn to stand down and allow law enforcement to deal with the situation.

 Ending

-A little more than three weeks after the occupation's beginning, policemen from the Los Angeles County Sheriff's office came to enforce an "illegal zoning ordinance" on September 22, 1972.
+A little more than three weeks after the occupation's beginning, Sheriff Deputies from the Los Angeles County Sheriff's Department came to enforce an "illegal zoning ordinance" on September 22, 1972.
 The Brown Berets did not resist and were escorted off the island.
 A local anecdote asserts that the Berets chanted "Chicano Power" while departing, while the white townspeople sang "God Bless America."
 At their departure, Mayor Rydell wrote, "living in the same town with these soggy, chocolate soldiers for three weeks was not pleasant for anybody."